qa-io-vn/qa.io.vn/_posts/basic-techniques/2022-03-20-how_to_compare_two_objects_with_assertj.md

 layout: post
 title:  "How to compare two object with AssertJ"
 author: toronto22
-categories: [ Jekyll, tutorial ]
+categories: [ basic technique, tutorial, java, maven ]
-image: assets/images/11.jpg
+image: assets/images/6.jpg
 ---

 As an automation tester, I want to compare two objects to prove those are equal or not.